yiannisdesp/municipal-boundaries/README.md

 - Upload `municipal-boundaries.zip` to the `/wp-content/plugins/` directory and extract all the files
 - Activate the plugin through the 'Plugins' menu in WordPress
-- In the related options page (under 'Settings' menu), insert the Google Maps API key from your Console
+- In the related options page (under 'Settings' menu), insert the Google Maps API key from your Google Cloud Console (leave it blank in case script is already loaded)
 - Place `<?php do_shortcode('[municipal-boundaries-map]'); ?>` in your templates or `[municipal-boundaries-map]` in your editor

 *Changelog*

 **v1.0**
-* based on [yiannisdesp/ucmmap](https://github.com/yiannisdesp/ucmmap) into wordpress plugin